AdTech & AdOps

 Privacy compliance and security

-Publishers must ensure that the DMP they select efficiently manages the data from its collection to archiving and upholds strict data integrity and security practices (e.g., validating data, maintaining data cleanliness through deduplication, securing data with encryption, controlling access, managing consent, and maintaining transparency).
+Publishers must ensure that the DMP they select efficiently manages the data from its collection to archiving and upholds strict data integrity and security practices (e.g., validating data, maintaining data cleanliness through deduplication, securing data with encryption and setting recovery time objective, controlling access, managing consent, and maintaining transparency).

 For publishers, choosing a DMP with these capabilities is essential not just for compliance with legal standards but for preserving the trust and respect of their stakeholders.
 It’s important to handle sensitive customer information responsibly, securing the publisher’s reputation.